ZZCjas/ConsoleChip8/README.md

 # ConsoleChip8

-A simple and well‑optimized CHIP‑8 emulator that runs directly in the Windows console.
+A simple and well‑optimized single file CHIP‑8 emulator that runs directly in the Windows console.

 ## Features